 What you can do: According to the American Heart Association, the best way to prevent kidney failure is to manage your blood pressure (AHA, n.d.).
 Kidney failure happens over a length of time and can be avoided.
 Keep a record or your blood pressure numbers, eat a balanced diet, limit sodium intake and exercise regularly for optimal health.

 Kidneys Produce Essential Hormones Needed for Cell Production & Controlling Fluid Levels

-Kidneys produce two important hormones: erythropoietin & renim.
-Erythropoietin acts as a stimulus and controlling agent for the production of red blood cells, while renim helps to controls the balance of water and sodium levels, and also regulates blood pressure levels (NIDDK, 2018).
+Kidneys produce two important hormones: erythropoietin & renin.
+Erythropoietin acts as a stimulus and controlling agent for the production of red blood cells, while renin helps to controls the balance of water and sodium levels, and also regulates blood pressure levels (NIDDK, 2018).

 What you can do: Limit your use of pain medications and opioids.
 Many people suffer from kidney stones and other pains that may increase their use of medications.
 However, Non-steroidal, anti-inflammatory drugs (NSAIDS) like ibuprofen and aspirin, can over time damage the function of your kidneys and hinder the production of these hormones (Dixit, Doan, Kirschner & Dexit, 2010).

 Hopefully, for this National Kidney Day, this post has given insight on the functions of your kidneys and what you can do to keep them in the best shape as possible!